annapercio23/EMBL-DC-Workshop-Git/README.md

 # EMBL-DC-Workshop-Git
-This is a test repository to work with fit during the embl dc course 2024
+This is a test repository to work with git during the embl dc course 2024